pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 #The controversy: "TDD is dead.
 Long live testing"

 The David's posts and talks generated a lot of fuss.
 To the point that he, Kent Beck, and Martin Fowler discussed the subject.
 They produced a five-part series that were broadcast on YouTube.
 The first video of the series has more than a hundred thousand views.
+Each of the five topics addressed in the series is summarized below.
+They are

 *Confidence:* TDD is one way to programmers feel confident that their code works.
 However, developers should mix up the concepts of TDD and self-testing code.
 One of the benefits of TDD includes producing self-testing code.
+Thus, confidence is not the only option to improve confidence.
+It seems that